Skip to main content

 Trend Direction and Strength

-The simplest way to use Anchored VWAP is as a trend filter.
-When price is consistently trading above the anchored line, it suggests that buyers have been in control since your anchor point.
-When it's below, sellers have had the upper hand.
+The simplest use is as a trend filter.
+Price consistently above the anchored line means buyers have been in control since your anchor point.
+Below it, sellers have had the upper hand.

-But here's the thing - don't just look at whether price is above or below the line.
-Pay attention to how price interacts with it.
-Does it bounce off the line like it's made of concrete?
-Or does it slice through like butter?
-The reaction tells you a lot about the strength of the level.
+Pay attention to how price interacts with the line.
+Does it bounce off like concrete?
+Or slice through like butter?
+The reaction tells you a lot about the level's strength.

 Entry and Exit Signals

-- Pullback entries: When price pulls back to the Anchored VWAP in an uptrend, that can be a great spot to add to positions or enter new ones
+• Pullback entries: Price pulls back to the VWAP in an uptrend - good spot to add positions or enter new ones.

-For more advanced entry and exit strategies, you might want to explore our guide on MACD crossover strategies in Pine Script, which can work well alongside VWAP analysis.
+For more entry strategies, see our guide on MACD crossover strategies in Pine Script, which pairs well with VWAP analysis.

-One of my favorite uses for Anchored VWAP is position sizing and risk management.
-If I'm long and price is well above the anchored VWAP, I might size up or hold larger positions.
-But if price is struggling around the VWAP or below it, I'll typically keep positions smaller and be quicker to take profits.
+One of my favorite uses is position sizing.
+If I'm long and price sits well above the anchored VWAP, I size up.
+If it's struggling around the VWAP or below it, I keep positions smaller and take profits quicker.

 Combining Anchored VWAP with Other Indicators